Rhamero West: Three jailed for student's stab murder

 Richards then followed with Cashin in the two BMWs.

-The Crown Prosecution Service (CPS) said that a "frightened" Rhamero, who was driving "too fast and in an erratic manner", crashed into another car and a tree, before he and his friends ran away towards the Old Trafford area.
+The jury heard a "frightened" Rhamero, who was driving "too fast and in an erratic manner", crashed into another car and a tree, before he and his friends ran away towards the Old Trafford area.

-Richards then chased Rhamero and his friends with a large knife but when he seemed to run out of breath, he handed the weapon to Cashin, who "took hold of it like a baton in a relay race", Greater Manchester Police (GMP) said.
+But when he seemed to run out of breath, he handed the weapon to Cashin, who "took hold of it like a baton in a relay race".

 Rhamero tried to escape by banging on doors for help and hopping through gardens.

-He tried to hide in a garden by lying down but Cashin found him, shouting "Got you" before stabbing him several times, the court heard.
+He attempted to hide in a garden by lying down but Cashin found him, shouting "got you", before stabbing him several times, the court heard.

 Cashin and Richards then escaped in the BMWs, one of which was driven by Lawrence.